 22 August 2019

-There are 100+ researchers, 19 different organisations, 8 different sites and a fearless team conducting it all.
-Alzheimer’s research today has got so much bigger in its detail and scope.
-In this blog, Tony, Trial Coordinator of the Deep and Frequent Phenotyping study, gives the inside track on what it’s like to be part of such ambitious research.
+More than 100 researchers, 19 organisations, eight sites, and a fearless team conducting it all.
+DFP trial co-ordinator Tony Thayanandan gives the inside track on what it’s like to be part of such ambitious research.

 Swansea, the hub of the UK’s world leading informatics expertise, is where you’ll hear the hum of the hundreds of UKSeRP servers that are the home to the DPUK Data Portal.
 The virtual space of the Data Portal is, in reality, run from Swansea University’s state-of-the-art Data Science Building overlooking the Bristol Channel.
 Here, Mark Newbury is one of the people you’re very likely to be regularly in touch with.
 Mark’s on hand to help bring researchers to data, because, as all researchers know, it’s not quite as simple as a click of a button, just yet.